Calculate Your Cost of Attendance

-The Ashland University Net Price Calculator will help you estimate your out-of-pocket costs for your upcoming year.
+The Ashland University Net Price Calculator will help you estimate your out-of-pocket costs as well as provide an estimate of financial aid for your upcoming year.
 Incoming freshmen and transfer students can be financially prepared to begin your college education.

 Incoming freshmen will need your high school GPA and your ACT score.
 Transfer students will need their cumulative college GPA and college credit hours accrued.

 Please note that this is an estimate; its result is formulated from the information provided.
 You will receive an official offer once your FAFSA and all required documentation are received.

 The Ashland Promise provides an affordable education through offering many forms of financial aid including scholarships, grants, loans, and student employment.